The Board of legalsuper is responsible for the overall strategic direction.

 Custodians

-- BNP Paribas Securities Services ABN 87 149 440 291 (custodian of the majority of investment assets)
+- BNP Paribas Securities Services ABN 87 149 440 291 (custodian for a single investment asset class)

-- legalsuper has appointed specialist investment managers to manage the assets invested with legalsuper.
-Investment managers currently appointed are listed here.
+- legalsuper has appointed specialist investment advisors and managers to manage the assets invested with legalsuper.
+Investment advisors and managers currently appointed are listed here.

 Insurer